• About Flourish Clinic

 The primary cause of CIRS is exposure to biotoxins.
 You can find these toxins in a variety of environments, including water-damaged buildings, tick bites, and blue-green algae blooms.
 Some of the most common biotoxins associated with CIRS include:

 • Mold toxins: Various types of mold produce mycotoxins.
 Exposure to mold can occur through inhalation, ingestion, or skin contact.
 Mold exposure is a common trigger for CIRS, and can occur in water-damaged buildings, homes, and workplaces.
+Often called CIRS mold illness, it arises from biotin exposure in settings like exposure to water damaged buildings.
+In these environments, mold spores and other pathogens can trigger what is CIRS – a reaction in susceptible individuals that leads to chronic inflammation.

 • Bacterial toxins: Certain types of bacteria, such as Borrelia burgdorferi (the bacteria that causes Lyme disease) can produce toxins that trigger CIRS.